-- checks the one-minute time-out; - checks the two-minute time punishment period when a player has been sent off; - indicates the end of the first half, the end of the match and the end of time-outs with a whistle or another acoustic signal distinct from those used by the referees;
+- checks the one-minute time-out; - checks the two-minute time punishment period when a player has been sent off; - indicates the end of each 15-minute period with an acoustic signal.
+The period finishes when the acoustic signal sounds, even if the referees do not signal the end by blowing their whistle.